SecurityLab-UCD/TF-Bench/README.md

 ### Open Source Models

-We use [Ollama](https://ollama.com/) to manange and run the OSS models.
+We use [Ollama](https://ollama.com/) to manage and run the OSS models.

 ```sh
 curl -fsSL https://ollama.com/install.sh | sh # install ollama, you need sudo for this